yellowmessenger/documentation/docs/platform_concepts/appConfiguration/overview.md

 ### Step 3: Configure Webhook URL

 Webhooks function as callback endpoints, sending updates to a specified URL whenever there's a change in the integration app.
-If you do not configure, the bot won't receive these events, potentially disrupting the integration's operation.
+If you do not configure, the AI Agent won't receive these events, potentially disrupting the integration's operation.

 Once the connection is estabblished, follow these steps to configure the webhook URL: